Difference between Artificial Intelligence and Machine Learning

 • Twitter Sentiment Analysis: Here, machines learn the sentiment behind the tweet done by the user.
 Sentiment can be like, by reading the tweet, a machine predicts whether the person is sad or happy.
 We can not hardcode tweets as sad or happy tweets as the difference of just a single word can change the sentiment of that tweet.
 There can be millions of ways of showing emotion, and hardcoding every way is impossible.
 So let the Machine learns from the data directly and learns from it.

-• Google Search algorithm: We might have observed that even if we don’t have the exact questions to be searched on google, it still pops up the relevant links for us.
+• Google Search algorithm: We might have observed that even if we don’t have the exact questions to be searched on Google, it still pops up relevant links.
 It has seen such users earlier and knows that these are the best-fit queries similar to what we are searching for, as earlier users opened those links and found their solution.

 Is machine learning better than AI?